ziyi-z1/GRAD5100-HW5/README.md

 This is HW5 for Grad5100.
-My name is Jeremy Teitelbaum.
+My name is Ziyi Yan.

-This purpose of this homework assignment is to show that I have learned git, at least a little.
+I have modified this file.